intel/trustauthority-client-for-python/README.md

 ## Installation

-Install the latest version of the library with following commands:
+Install the latest version of the package with following commands:

 Installation steps:
 1) Install poetry using command `pip3 install --no-cache-dir poetry`